thedges/PSIFramePlus/README.md

 # Clickjack Protection

-Lastly if you try to iframe/embed a website URL and it does not display, this is probably due to [clickjack protection](https://www.imperva.com/learn/application-security/clickjacking/).
+If you try to iframe/embed a website URL and it does not display, this is probably due to [clickjack protection](https://www.imperva.com/learn/application-security/clickjacking/).
 A source website can define if they will allow their website to be iframed or not.
 It is in their control and you cannot do anything about it.
-So if their website does not display, you can turn on Chrome debugger and search for [__X-Frame-Options:SAMEORIGIN__](https://www.keycdn.com/blog/x-frame-options) errors.
+So if their website does not display, you can turn on Chrome debugger and search for [__X-Frame-Options:SAMEORIGIN__](https://www.keycdn.com/blog/x-frame-options) errors to verify it is a clickjack issue.

 # Tableau Setup